GeorgeKyriakou/AXIS_ImageStream_client_server/README.md

 # AXIS_ImageStream_client_server

-Authors: Angelos Papangelis, George Kyriakou, Luca Pinder Romano
+---Authors: Angelos Papangelis, George Kyriakou, Luca Pinder Romano---

-Date: 12/12/16
+---Date: 12/12/16---

 This project was part of an assignment for the Computer Science masters program at Malmö Högskola, Sweden.